What is a Tracking Shot? Definition & Examples

 Below, we'll summarize types of shots according to the equipment cinematographers use for recording:

-- Crane shot: The camera is mounted on a crane or boom to move through the scene and record the action.
-For the ending of Twelve Monkeys, director Terry Gilliam famously even used a crane upon a crane to record the long tracking shot in the parking lot.
+Crane shot: This shot uses a mounted camera on a crane or boom, enabling sweeping movements through scenes for dynamic crane shots.
+For the ending of Twelve Monkeys, director Terry Gilliam famously used a crane upon a crane to record the long tracking shot in the parking lot.

-- Pure handheld: Camera operators can choose to record a tracking shot by hand with no camera stabilization at all, which can deliver raw and immersive footage, either following a character closely or showing their point of view directly.
+Pure handheld: Camera operators can choose to record a tracking shot by hand without stabilization.
+A handheld shot offers raw and immersive footage that closely follows characters or provides their point of view.

-- Car mount: A camera mounted on a car or other vehicle can record a scene inside or surrounding the moving object.
+Car mount: A camera mounted on a vehicle captures scenes either inside or around the moving object, adding dynamic perspective to a tracking shot.

 Get your FREE Filmmaking Storyboard Template Bundle